 BrightQuest San Diego Setting

-Located in the beautiful community of La Mesa just 15 minutes east of downtown, BrightQuest San Diego provides comprehensive therapeutic services to individuals suffering from chronic mental illnesses such as schizophrenia, bipolar disorder, depression, and substance use disorder.
+Located in the beautiful community of La Mesa just 15 minutes east of downtown, BrightQuest San Diego provides comprehensive therapeutic services to individuals suffering from chronic mental illnesses such as schizophrenia, bipolar disorder, schizoaffective disorder, and depression.
 Clients live within walking distance of our offices and come by daily for individual and group therapy, vocational and educational support, and to attend several structured socialization events.

 Our Beautiful Neighborhood

-The La Mesa neighborhood is a safe, serene middle class neighborhood.
+Our offices and residences are located in the safe, serene middle-class city of La Mesa.
 There are numerous services within walking distance, including grocery stores, restaurants, coffee shops, and even a shopping mall.
 Just a short block from BrightQuest is one of San Diego’s most beautiful recreational parks, Lake Murray.
-There’s also a metro bus and trolley transportation system which has service to places such as San Diego State University, Qualcomm Stadium, Mission Valley, Fashion Valley, Old Town Historical Park and downtown San Diego.
+There’s also a metro bus and trolley transportation system which has service to places such as San Diego State University, Qualcomm Stadium, Mission Valley, Fashion Valley, Old Town Historical Park, and downtown San Diego.

 Our Core Treatment Program